Overall Resident Satisfaction

 Lift satefy checks completed

-Percentage no. of stage two complaints received per 1,000 homes.
-(Rented)
+Number of complaints received per 1,000 homes.

 Stage one complaints responded to within the Complaint Handling Code timescales.
-(Rented)

-Percentage of antisocial behaviour cases per 1,000 properties
+Number of antisocial behaviour cases per 1,000 properties

 Percentage of residents who are satisfied their home is safe